24 Hours: 3 Dilaudid Prescriptions

 Why did Dr. Nichopoulos not simply provide Dilaudid from the 8/15/77 prescription?
 Where were these 50 tablets?
-If these prescriptions were part of an “order” for medication, as is often claimed (and appears to be the case), Dr. Nichopoulos knew that writing prescriptions to build a stockpile of medications for “general dispensing” was in violation of Title 21, Code of Federal Regulations, 1306.4(b), as seen here:
+If these prescriptions were part of an “order” for medication, as is often claimed (and appears to be the case, though there were corresponding prescriptions), Dr. Nichopoulos knew that writing prescriptions to build a stockpile of medications for “general dispensing” was in violation of Title 21, Code of Federal Regulations, 1306.4(b), as seen here:

 Likewise, the pharmacist also knew this was a violation, yet both continued.
 And here (below), from page 175 of his book, Dr. Nicopoulos admits what he was doing (in addition to lying to Vernon Presley, though it was Patsy Presley who wrote the checks):